vaultdweller101/Metagenomics-and-Read-Mapping/README.md

 reference_genomes_directory = "./references"
 reads_file = "./reads.fasta"
 ```
-In this case, reference genomes of 1C are all in the references directory, and the reads file is in the same
+In this case, reference genomes are all in the references directory, and the reads file is in the same
 directory as the meta.py.